-If the land being subdivided has been used for activities such as a historic orchard, timber treatment, fuel storage, a rubbish dump or contains an old sheep dip there may be contamination of the soils in some localised areas.
-As part of processing a subdivision consent an assessment of any contamination may be required.
+If the land being subdivided was used for activities such as a historic orchard, timber treatment, fuel storage, a rubbish dump or contains an old sheep dip the soil may be contaminated in some places.
+As part of processing a subdivision consent we may required an assessment of any contamination.

-Remediation of the contamination to acceptable levels will be required as part of the subdivision process.
+If contmaination is found, remediation of the contamination to acceptable levels is a necessary part of the subdivision process.

-The Council holds information on the HAIL Register about many of these potentially contaminated sites, and will provide it on request.
-The information is also included when you apply for a Land Information Memorandum (LIM).
+The Council holds information on the HAIL Register about many of these potentially contaminated sites, and we will provide it on request.
+You get this information when by applying for a Land Information Memorandum (LIM).

-The stormwater discharge, diversion or drainage into water from any new roads, accesses and rights of way created as part of a subdivision need to be assessed prior to making a subdivision application.
-An allowance is required to be made for the stormwater discharge from the construction of future dwellings on any new lots created.
+You must assess the stormwater discharge, diversion or drainage into water from any new roads, accesses or rights of way created as part of a subdivision.
+Your assessment must also take into account the stormwater from any future dwellings built on the new lots created.

-The stormwater generated by a subdivision needs to be discharged to a stormwater system that has capacity to receive it or onsite detention may be required.
+Any stormwater generated by a subdivision must be discharged to a stormwater system that has enough capacity or else you may have to provide onsite detention.

-A specific stormwater discharge consent will be required if the stormwater discharge, diversion or drainage into water cannot meet the permitted activity criteria of Rule 22.214.171.124 of the TRMP (Discharge or Diversion of Stormwater or Drainage Water).
+A specific stormwater discharge consent will be required if the stormwater discharge, diversion or drainage into water cannot meet the permitted activity criteria of rule 18.104.22.168 of the TRMP then you must also apply for a specific discharge consent.

-A specific wastewater discharge permit will be required for new discharges in the Wastewater Management Area (Coastal Tasman Area).
-There are other areas in Tasman which also have more stringent wastewater rules.
-These are called 'special domestic wastewater disposal areas'.
+You will need a specific wastewater discharge permit for new discharges in the Wastewater Management Area (Coastal Tasman Area).
+There are other areas in Tasman which also have more stringent wastewater rules, called 'special domestic wastewater disposal areas'.